robertIanClarkson/P2P-Decentralized-Network/README.md

 Please use this README file to provide the following documentation for this project:

 * Group: 05
-* John Freirez | 920184756
 * Benjamin Lewis | 915173797
 * William Lew | 917780921
-* General description of the project (a few sentences)
-* If you used external Python modules/libraries.
-Provide a requirements.txt file
+* Robert Clarkson
+* Ramy Fekry
+* John Freirez | 920184756
+*
+# Project Description:
+* Implemented a Bittorrent (P2P) file sharing network protocol.
+Establish connection/communication between Tracker and Peer using UDP sockets and used TCP to communicate between peers to upload/download.
+Implemented a file manager that handles the transfer of blocks/pieces of data thats being uploaded/downloaded.

+# Other libraries used:
+* time
+* shutil  ( to move file to another directory )
+* htbps   ( to show the progress bar uploading )

-* Python version and compatibility issues (if any)
+# Python version and compatibility issues:
+* Python version 3.8
+*
 * Clear and specific instructions about how to run your project.
 If your project does not run or contains errors, you'll get a 0 in the project no matter how much work you put on it.
 So, test your code properly and make sure that it runs without errors.
+*
+*
 * A few sentences about all the challenges you found during the implementation of this project and how you overcame them.
 Please be honest here.

 ## Note that failure to provide the above docs will result in a 30% deduction in your final grade for this project.